You can download a PDF seating plan by clicking here or on the image opposite.

 - Buggies and prams are not allowed in the auditorium itself but can be left outside at the discretion of the House Manager (please note there is limited space available).

 - We don't recommend bringing children under the age of two to family shows.
-However for our children's shows you can buy a "Babe in Arms" ticket for £1.50 which allows a small child/baby to sit on an adults lap (booking fees apply).
+However, for many of our children's shows you can buy a "Babe in Arms" ticket which allows a small child/baby to sit on an adult’s lap (subject to availability).
+Please contact the Box Office for further details.

 Access to Information